 The long-term (1971-2016) monthly averages of the minimum, mean and maximum temperature at station Cultuurtuin is presented in Figure 12.
 The average annual temperature at this station over this period is 27.5 °C In general the warmest months are September and October, when the average monthly and average maximum temperatures are the highest.
-The monthly average temperature during these months is 28.5 °C and the monthly average maximum is almost 32.2 °C. The coldest months are January and February, when the average monthly temperature is 26.7 - 26.8 °C and the average monthly temperature is 23° C.
+The monthly average temperature during these months is 28.5 °C and the monthly average maximum is almost 32.2 °C. The coldest months are January and February, when the average monthly temperature is 26.7 - 26.8 °C and the average monthly minimum temperature is as low as 23°C.